ONSdigital/dp-compose/cantabular-import/README.md

 to run the scripts below

-You will need to run the `import-recipes` script in `dp-recipe-api` when first building the containers before running an import.
-See the README here: https://github.com/ONSdigital/dp-recipe-api/tree/develop/import-recipes
+You will need to run the `import-recipes` script in `dp-recipe-api` when first building the containers, while the stack is running but before running an import.
+See the README here:
+https://github.com/ONSdigital/dp-recipe-api/tree/develop/import-recipes

 :bulb: **Note:** *As an alternative to running the `import-recipes` script on its own, there is